 Which Platform Works Better for Recruiting Agencies?

 Pin includes built-in multi-client agency management; Noon does not.
 That matters because agencies juggle dozens of open roles across multiple clients simultaneously, measuring success in placements and revenue - not just hires.
+Placements pay the bills.

 If you are comparing AI platform workflows to job-board volume strategies, also review our guide on picking between ZipRecruiter and Indeed.